jiangsheng/jiangsheng.github.io/docs/games/frontmission/mechanics/city.rst

 Your wanzer is powered by an engine in its body, so the total weight you carry can not exceed that.
 The setup window displays a W/P ratio, and if you exceed 100%, you will receive a warning.
 If you leave W/P ration very low, however, you will get some movement bonus.

-Melee weapons are usually light (you can even do without those, just use the integrated weapons from the arm.
+Melee weapons are usually light.
+You can even do without those, just use the integrated weapons from the arm.
 Short weapons are of medium weight.
 Long weapons are the heaviest.

 You can equip backpacks to expand your item storage.
-However if you remove your backpack or switch to a mobile weapon that does not allow backpack the items somehow stays on you.
+However if you remove your backpack or switch to a mobile weapon that does not allow backpack the items somehow stay on you.
 You can equip more items than your backpack/wanzers allows this way.

 How you setup your wanzer depends on the pilot.

-* Tank/Melee units.
+* Tank/Melee pilots.
 Prioritize movement and defense.
 Keep weight/power ration low.
 Can be mass trained in some :ref:`platform ports <front_mission_platform_differences>` with the help of a secret weapon.
 Equip a Shield on shoulder.
 Movement is essential if the wanzer carries Riff.
-* Short units.
+* Short pilots.
 Can be mass trained due to a secret weapon.
 Take the best defensive arm.
 Machine guns in both grips.
-Prioritize Hp for body.
+Prioritize HP for the body.
-* Long units.
+* Long pilots.
 They won't receive counterattacks.
-You can prioritize output for body and Hit for arm.
-Due to Short being overpowered, most of them can use Short builds as well, except you need more engine output for the extra weight from Long weapons.
+You can prioritize power output for body and Hit for arm.
+Due to Short being overpowered, most of them can use Short builds as well, except you need more engine output for the extra weight from the added Long weapons.
 You can even equip a Bazooka or Grenade Launcher on one Arm if you don't feel like running back to your supply truck often.
 * Due to every pilot can learn Switch or Double and you need the same type of weapon in both hands to level up those skills, do not mix short and long weapons like those wanzers you have at the beginning of the game.

-The rating of the finished wanzer will decide the colosseum odds.
+The rating of the finished wanzer will influence the colosseum odds.

 --------------------
 Save/Load